marcovirgolin/gpg/README.md

 ```

 ## Branches
-- `main` and `pybind` are the same, with the exception that the first uses SWIG and the second uses pybind to realize the python interface.
-SWIG may be dropped in the future, making `pybind` become `main`.
+- `swig` and `pybind` are the same, with the exception that the first uses SWIG and the second uses pybind to realize the python interface.
 - `vector_repr` represents an expression as a vector of strings instead of a tree of nodes.
 This version may be slightly faster (matters only when the number of observations in the data set is relatively small).
 However it performs less well on SRBench (unclear why, must be investigated).